Balance and Dizziness Treatments: What’s On the Horizon?

 - The Geneva-Maastricht group’s initial prototype, based on a modified cochlear implant, was implanted in 2007.
 As of 2019, this research group has equipped 13 patients with prototype cochleo-vestibular implants.

 - Since 2002, a group at the Vestibular NeuroEngineering Laboratory at Johns Hopkins has followed a different path, developing a standalone MVI multichannel vestibular prosthesis that is not combined with a cochlear implant.
 It functions 24/7, is waterproof and is designed so that battery can be changed without disrupting balance.
-Clinical trials of the MVImultichannel vestibular implant are continuing.

 - Biofeedback systems with wearable sensors